gioretikto/blackjack/README.md

     - If the player is dealt an Ace and a ten-value card, called a "blackjack" or "natural", and the dealer does not, the player wins and usually receives a bonus: 2/3 of the bet equal to 150%.

-This game was brought to you by Giovanni Resta
-You can reach me in Freenode IRC channel #cansi

 ![Screenshot](https://github.com/gioretikto/blackjack/blob/master/blackjack.png)

 # Required packages